A Quick Overview of Starting, Owning and Operation A Towing Business

 - You need to be patient in securing a tow truck business license because obtaining a towing license can be difficult.
 Towing licenses are strictly regulated.

-- You’ll need to learn how use lockout tools for people that lock themselves out for their car.
+- You’ll need to learn how to use lockout tools for people that lock themselves out for their cars.

 - Some operators work privately with individual businesses and property owners instead of with the public.
 In this capacity, they may not have to get a license, however, they may also have more difficulty getting the necessary liability insurance.